 After having these m&m cookie bars I thought I’d try the chocolate version since they came out so great.
 Of course this version is bomb as well.
 Some might argue that they’re even better.
 They’re richer for sure.
 Also, these bars are just these chocolate cookies in bar form.
 Both are so good; very fudgy and brownie-like.
-Stuff them with rolos, top with a scoop of ice cream and they are just heavenly!
+Top them with a scoop of ice cream while they’re still warm and they are just heavenly!

 It was a very rainy and gloomy day when I took these pictures.
 I’m still surprised that they look as good as they do.
 I rely heavily on the sunlight for pictures because I don’t use artificial lighting at all.
 It’s way too harsh.
 Natural light is the best.
 I really had to work quickly because the more time went by the more rain clouds appeared.
 I was determined though because I hate having to redo pictures.
 After you’ve set everything up and got into that “pro photographer mode” there’s really no going back.

 I really feel like I’m getting more serious now because this is the very first time I didn’t devour most of my subjects.
 I’ve been baking so much that I’m starting to feel like my kitchen is a factory.
 I just keep pumping out baked good after baked good.
 Yesterday I made these cream cheese chocolate chip cookies and I ate so many of them.
 I really need to pace myself.